FAQ - Information about the Vulnerability-Lab

 Step 3: Penetration tests, List & Publication

-The list is only provided for approved/qualifier lab users and penetration testers.
+The list is only provided for approved/qualifier researcher and penetration testers.
 Our certified testers can search for vulnerabilities in its products.
 You can decide whether they require additional demo systems available to increase the hit rate.
 Our goal is the publication of (minimum) 1 product vulnerability per month.

 Step 4: Disclosure Process for Partners